ella-bailo/interconnected-flights-rest-service/readme.md

 **RyanairInterconnectedFlightsService**

-- Throws BAD_REQUEST (400) response status exception if departure and arrival are on the same day.
+- Throws `BAD_REQUEST` (400) response status exception if departure and arrival are on the same day.
-- Throws BAD_REQUEST (400) response status exception if arrival and departure airport are the same.
+- Throws `BAD_REQUEST` (400) response status exception if arrival and departure airport are the same.
-- Throws BAD_REQUEST (400) response status exception if arrival date time is before departure date time.
+- Throws `BAD_REQUEST` (400) response status exception if arrival date time is before departure date time.
-- Returns a Flux of correct InterconnectingFlightDtos for 1 leg.
+- Returns a Flux of correct `InterconnectedFlightDto`s for 1 leg.
-- Returns a Flux of correct InterconnectingFlightDtos for 2 legs.
+- Returns a Flux of correct `InterconnectedFlightDto`s for 2 legs.
-- Returns a Flux of correct InterconnectingFlightDtos for 3 legs.
+- Returns a Flux of correct `InterconnectedFlightDto`s for 3 legs.
-- Returns an empty Flux if no interconnecting flights found
+- Returns an empty Flux if no interconnecting flights found.

 Each check of the data in the InterconnectingFlightDto should check that:

-- “stops” = legs.length - 1
+- “stops” = `legs.length - 1`
-- legs.length is no larger than maxLegs
+- `legs.length` is no larger than maxLegs
 - First leg departure airport matches departure airport
+- Last leg arrival airport matches departure airport
-- First leg departure time is not before minDepatureTime
+- First leg departure time is not before `minDepatureTime`
-- Last legs arrival time is not after maxArrivalTime
+- Last legs arrival time is not after `maxArrivalTime`
-- Each legs departure time is not before the arrival time of the previous leg + minTransfer minutes.
+- Each legs departure time is not before the arrival time of the previous leg + `minTransferMinutes`.

-I would have also written integration tests for each client against the actual apis.
+I would have also written integration tests for each client against the actual APIs (most importantly to check filtering of `connectingAirport` & `operator`)

 ### What I would do next

 1. Solve known issues (see below)
-2. Validation around query param data being in the correct format (currently incorrect format will cause a 500 response rather than a 400) e.g. “2023-03-01T06:00000000” instead of “2023-03-01T06:01”;
+2. Validation around query param data being in the correct format (currently incorrect format will cause a 500 response rather than a 400) e.g. `“2023-03-01T06:00000000”` instead of `“2023-03-01T06:01”`;
 3. Introduce logging
 4. In memory caching
 5. Dockerise build (docker & docker compose file)
 6. Add commit hooks.
+7. Ordering of `interconnectedFlightDto`s in the returned list.

 **Known issues:**

 - Tests as discussed above.
-- Remove hardcoded data (base url, uris, maxLegs & minTransferMinutes).
-I tried to do this but encountered a bug where getting the values using @Value annotations from the application.properties caused an error to be thrown.
+- Remove hardcoded data (`baseUrl`, uris, `maxLegs` & `minTransferMinutes`).
+I tried to do this but encountered a bug where getting the values using `@Value` annotations from the application.properties caused an error to be thrown.
 This would require some debugging.